NowApoca/js-exercise-practices/README.md

 Add a .js file to the folder of the problem or just add a function to one of the .js files of the problem folder solutions.
 When running the tests, it will run all tests with all exported functions of the problem folder.

+HOW TO CONTRIBUTE

+Make a PR, I will review it and after squash, merge it